 Numbering around 20,000, the Hamer are herdsmen of cattle and goat, a sign of wealth, and the women farm sorghum, maize and beans.
 At one time, the Hamer hunted local game but that has now virtually disappeared.
 Ploughing was done with sticks until recently with the people moving around communal land once it is exhausted.

-The Banna, numbering around 50,000 live in the South East Highlands and are regarded as a peace-loving and friendly people.
+The Banaa, numbering around 50,000 live in the South East Highlands and are regarded as a peace-loving and friendly people.
 The tribe is thought to be closely related to the Hamer and these days the men are noted for their clay caps decorated with feathers with both men and women wearing long garments.
 Both use white chalk to paint themselves with the women wearing beads.

 Semi-nomadic, the tribe keeps cattle, goats and sheep, moving around in search of water with cattle the deciding factor in arranging a marriage.
-The Banna has taken to agriculture as well in recent years and honey has become an important part of life with trading in local markets to buy coffee and salt.
+The Baana has taken to agriculture as well in recent years and honey has become an important part of life with trading in local markets to buy coffee and salt.

 The Dorze men were formerly warriors living north of Addis Ababa but today the Tribe is known for cultivation which stops the erosion of the hillsides.
 Crops include cereals, fruits, vegetables, spices and tobacco grown with a large village compound.
 The women look after the children, cooking, cleaning and spinning cotton while the men farm and build their two storey, beehive-shaped huts which have been known to last 80 years.
 If termites attack, their construction allows for picking the hut up and moving on.
 Both sexes wear long colorful robes known as shammas.